Easy Dashi Stock (Japanese Soup Broth)

 How to make dashi stock

 This is the easiest vegetable broth you will ever make.
 The measurements don’t have to be precise, they are just guidelines to help you get started.
-There are a number of different methods that can be used as you will below.
+Several different methods can be used as you will see below.

 I generally multiply the measurements by four, to make 4 cups of dashi broth at a time so that I always have it on hand.
 This is enough for two generous adult-size noodle bowls if you are using it for a soup base.